-Below is my friend's guitar that we got for 30$ in a pawn shop in Idaho while traveling coast to coast in the US.
-Every time we met fun people on our way – we handed them a bunch of sharpies and asked them to draw something.
+Below is my friend’s guitar that we got for 30$ in a pawn shop in Idaho while traveling coast to coast in the US.
+Every time we met fun people on our way – we handed them a bunch of 6 – Sharpies Art Designs and asked them to draw something.
 By the time we got to California the guitar looked like this:

 After a few months some of these drawings were getting a bit washed, so if you want it to last – I suggest making sure that you’re using high-quality sharpies.

 The truss rod is a metal part that goes through the neck and makes sure it is stabilized from all the pressure that the strings put on it.
 Most acoustic and electric guitars have one.

 Now – some of the truss rods can be adjusted through the guitar soundbox (in this case – if you take a look inside, towards the neck, then you’ll see it), while on others the adjustment bolt is accessed through the headstock, and it’s usually covered by a truss rod cover.

 It’s a part that is often “forgotten”, but if your guitar has one, it can offer a nice option for customizations.
 Below you can see some examples.
 Remember to make sure that it fits your guitar.